beals5/Voter2-2K/README.md

  - Main Board: The design files and docs for the Voter2-2K main boad
  - DUT Board: The design files for the "Device under Test" board.
 For easier development without plugging into a repeater
  - Firmware: Firmware revisions.
 X.XXC are candidate releases (and dynamic), x.xxR are final releases for that rev.
+ - Other Docs: Documentation not related to a specific hardware or firmware revision